Breanna Stewart's Success and Achievements in Timeline

 2016: WNBA Debut, Rookie of the Year, and ESPY Awards

-In 2016, Breanna Stewart was drafted first overall by the Seattle Storm, made an immediate impact, won the WNBA Rookie of the Year Award, broke the WNBA record for most defensive rebounds in a season, and won two ESPY Awards including Best Female Athlete.
+In 2016, Breanna Stewart was drafted first overall by the Seattle Storm, made an immediate impact, won the WNBA Rookie of the Year Award, and won the 2016 ESPY Award for Best Female Athlete and Best Women's College Basketball Player.

 2016: First Overall WNBA Draft Pick and Rookie of the Year